cloving-ai/cloving-cli/README.md

 # Cloving CLI Documentation

 Cloving CLI is a command line utility which integrates AI into your development workflow.

-The Cloving CLI provides AI-powered code generation, commit message generation, code reviews, unit test generation, and more.
+It provides AI-powered code generation, commit message generation, code reviews, unit test generation, and more.

 What makes the Cloving CLI different from other AI tools is that it builds sophisticated context-aware prompts to generate code, commit messages, and more.